-- To show the tags mini popover: Option-click an existing tag adornment, or press the Comma key when a figure is selected.
-As a hint to remember this keyboard shortcut, think of a comma-separated list of tags.
-When the mini popover appears type in a tag name.
-A completion list will appear as you type to help you choose an existing tag if you wish. - To hide the tags mini popover: Press the Escape key, or click its little close button.
+- To show the tags mini popover: Option-click an existing tag adornment, or press the # key when a figure is selected.
+You can redefine the shortcuts if you wish. - To hide the tags mini popover: Press the Escape key, or click its little close button.